iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 - A degenerate spanning tree, can be strongly feasible, or not.
 It's not directly related.

 **Defintion: Apex**
+> We observe that that adding any arc to the tree will connect a cycle on the tree.
+Let the cycle to be the smallest possible cycle connected by the added arc, the apex is the only node with more than 2 arcs coming in/out of it.

 **Leaving Arc Strategy**
 > Select the leaving arc as the last blocking arc encountered in traversing the pivot cycle W along its orientation starting at the apex w.